oalt/SpecIF-Graph/README.md

 4. SpecIFData: Liefert ein Beispiel einer SpecIF-JSON Datei als return-Wert.

 ## Acknowledgements
+Many thanks to
+- author marcusbaetz.
+- the makers of the fabulous library [vis.js](https://github.com/almende/vis)
-Many thanks to author marcusbaetz.
-This work has also been sponsored by [adesso AG](http://adesso.de), Berlin.
+- This work has also been sponsored by [adesso AG](http://adesso.de), Berlin.